Fidelity Charitable Giving Report key findings

 • The number of Fidelity Charitable Giving Accounts has nearly doubled in 10 years, from 47,000 donors to more than 90,000.
 Many donors establish Giving Accounts so they can easily contribute assets other than cash.
 While most charitable contributions in the United States are given with cash,3 60 percent of 2016 donor contributions to Fidelity Charitable were non-cash assets, such as stocks or mutual funds.

-• In 2016, donors contributed a record amount of non-publicly traded assets—almost $800 million in restricted stock, limited partnership interests, bitcoin and other assets—potentially generating dollars for charity that would not otherwise be available to give.
+• In 2016, donors contributed a record amount of non-publicly traded assets—almost $800 million in restricted stock, limited partnership interests, Bitcoin and other assets—potentially generating dollars for charity that would not otherwise be available to give.

 • Since inception, Giving Account asset investment growth has generated 4.5 billion in additional charitable dollars available for grants.